Hoyt Architects

 Advancing Digital Twins for Conservation & Land-Use Planning

-Key Objectives
+Key Goals

 • Develop a scalable ecological digital twin framework

-• Support scenario-based conservation and land-use planning
+• Support scenario-based conservation planning

 • Identify fragmentation risks and ecological tipping points

-• Integrate resilience, ecosystem services, and connectivity analysis
+• Integrate resilience and connectivity analysis

 Why It Matters